Guidelines for student housing at higher education institutions (HEI)

 - Provide students experiencing symptoms, or with potential or confirmed cases of COVID-19, with resources to support their daily needs and their health.
 Refer to the section below on what to do if you have a confirmed case.

-Social distancing is the most important thing we can do to fight the pandemic.
+Physical distancing remains the most important thing we can do to fight the pandemic.

 - Close, or use measures to discourage use or gathering in, non-essential common spaces such as fitness rooms or community areas.
 Suggested measures include prominent signage, markers indicating six-foot distances, removing chairs, and providing disinfecting wipes to use on common surfaces.

-- Students should not enter another student’s building, hall, housing unit, or bedroom.
+- Implement measures that limit or prohibit students entering another student's building, hall, housing unit, or bedroom.

 - Encourage students to use their phones and online video conferencing to stay in touch within the residential community.

 - Students can take walks, runs, bike rides or engage in other outdoor activities while maintaining a six-foot distance from one another.

 Wearing face coverings has also been recommended by the CDC and is now mandated by the Washington State Department of Health.
 This order requires people to wear face coverings in public where people may come within 6 feet of someone outside their household (roommates are considered households).
 Residents and staff must wear face coverings any time they become within 6 feet of another person, including enclosed hallways, elevators, public restrooms, or other spaces that people use.